7. Electronic Payments, Cheques and Credit Cards

-- Where approval by the CFO has been given for the Certifying Official and the Cashier to be the same person (see Chapter 2), one of the officials appointed as a cheque signing official should ensure that expenditure has been approved in writing by an Approver or Approver's agent.
+- Where the CFO has agreed to an officer undertaking the functions of Certifying Official and Cashier (see Chapter 2), one of the cheque signatories must ensure that the underlying spending proposal has been approved in writing by an Approver or Approver's agent.

-- In the case of global banker transmissions from overseas posts, DFAT Canberra may request supporting documentation from the post prior to releasing the payment.
+- In the case of global banker payments from overseas posts, DFAT Canberra may request supporting documentation from the post prior to issuing the payment.

 - As required

-- Prepare cheques for approved and certified payments as per instructions for SAP, or prepare cheques manually in accordance with local banking requirements;
+- Prepare cheques for approved and certified payments as per SAP instructions, or prepare cheques manually in accordance with local banking requirements;

 - Where facilities are available, encourage vendors to accept payments electronically in preference to cheque payments.